aj-kip/erfindung/manual/instructions.md

 <p>
 The Erfindung CPU can perform operations on both integers and fixed point numbers.
 Bitwise operations, addition, and subtraction all use the same implementation regardless whether the data is to be treated as fixed point numbers or integers.
 Other operations where fixed point numbers and integers need separate implementations, have suffixes ('-fp' and '-int').
 </p><p>
 Assumption directives have the role of eliminating the need for these suffixes.
 Do note however, if there's an immediate, that immediate's 'type' will override any assumption that was directed.
-So a <em>times x a 0.8</em> will perform a fixed point operation regardless of a previous <em>assume integer</em>.</p>
+So a <em>times x a 0.8</em> will perform a fixed point operation regardless of any previous <em>assume integer</em>.</p>
+<p>The assembler will by default assume integer. </p>
 Assume Integer directive:
 <pre>assume int</pre><pre>assume integer</pre>
 Assume Fixed Point directive: